 Sole proprietorships and partnerships in Ireland

 Foreign investors wanting to establish smaller businesses can register as sole proprietors with the Companies Registration Office in Ireland or can find a partner and create a partnership.
-Investors interested in the proceure of company registration in Ireland may set up one of the following Irish partnerships:
+Investors interested in the procedure of company registration in Ireland may set up one of the following Irish partnerships: the general partnership or the limited partnership.

 Both types of partnerships are incorporated by signing a deed of partnership.
-The Companies Act also allows the formation of a limited liability partnership, which consists of the structure of a partnership but with the benefits of Irish corporate entities.
+The Companies Act also allows the formation of a limited liabilitypartnership, which consists of the structure of apartnership but with the benefits of Irish corporate entities; our team of specialists in Irish company formation can offer an extensive presentation concerning this business entity.

 - cost-efficiency: competitive company formation prices;